pradeep122/EuroVisionVoting/README.md

     [x] Return proper HTTP codes
     [x] API tests
     [x] Logging ( linked to loggly )
-    [-] Unit Tests for VotingService
+    [x] Unit Tests for VotingService
-    [-] Containerization
+    [x] Gradle tasks for check, test, build and run [-] Containerization
-    [-] Gradle tasks for check, test, build, run and deploy [-] Extranalize all strings and support Internationalization [-] Setup docker-compose for deployment
+    [-] Extranalize all strings and support Internationalization [-] Setup docker-compose for deployment
     [-] Deploy to any cloud provider